latinos/LatinoAnalysis/Gardener/test/README.md

 NB: currently only the scale factors provided by BTV are used, even for jets with pT between 20 and 30 GeV (doubling the uncertainty).

+Module: allBtagPogScaleFactors

+Same skeleton as the previous module but this time add 3 weights (nominal, up and down) for each working point (loose, medium and tight) of the CMVA and the CSVv2 taggers.
+In addition the module also adds the weights for the b tagging discriminator reshaping, both for CMVA and CSVv2.
+To each one of the two reshaping weight are associated 18 additional weights representing the systematic variations of several quantities (such as JES variations), to be treated as nuisance parameters.

 Lepton pT scale uncertainty
 ====